exiang/open_hub_wiki/Production-Environment-Setup.md

 4. Copy the Secret and Client ID.

 ### Using Cloudflare
 Cloudflare is free and it helps you protect your server against DDOS.
+We also use Cloudflare for it easy setup HTTPS.

 First, point your domain name to Cloudflare, then point it to AWS using A records:

 ```